scientistnobee/chinna-devarapu/content/authors/admin/_index.md

 first_name: Ganga Chinna Rao
 email: "chinna.devarapu'at'mtu.ie"
 ---
 Welcome to my website!
-My name is Dr. Chinna Devarapu, and I am a researche fellow in the field of nanophotonics.
+My name is Dr. Chinna Devarapu, and I am a research fellow in the field of nanophotonics.

 I have always been fascinated by science and technology, and that passion led me to pursue career in Science.
 I received my M.Sc. in Physics from Banaras Hindu University and my M. Tech in Applied Optics from the Indian Institute of Technology Delhi.
 While at IIT Delhi, I received a DAAD fellowship to complete my Master's thesis project at the Technical University of Berlin.
 During this time, I developed a confocal microscope for use in direct laser lithography.